The Overachiever Trap

 How can parents avoid pushing their children into the overachiever trap?
 Shouldn’t parents encourage their children to express their natural talents?
 Isn’t it good for children who face differences to develop determination and willpower?

 On the one hand, it is a parent’s responsibility to expose children to a wide variety of experiences and be their source of support in attempting even those activities that may appear to be challenging or difficult.
-Trying and succeeding at new and more challenging tasks builds children’s self-esteem.
+Trying and succeeding at new and more challenging tasks builds children’s competence and self-esteem.

 ©2022.
 Laura Faye Clubok, MS, OTR/L, On The Other Hand Therapy